sakaal/service_infra_ansible/README.md

 ### Obtaining the servers

-* If you are deploying new servers, obtain one or more dedicated servers from the hosting provider to your account.
+If you are deploying new servers, obtain one or more dedicated servers from the hosting provider to your account.
  * This may involve some of your account details being passed to RIPE for IP address registration.
  * Preparing the servers may take some time depending on the hosting provider.
    Some hosting providers process orders only during their office hours.
-* If you are re-installing existing servers, bring them to their initial state according to your hosting provider's method.

 Once you have the servers: